- China Motorcycle Ride Part Two - November 30, 2024

 The BMW can be ridden much faster and in a real sports touring fashion especially in it’s dynamic mode which sets the suspension firm.
 However I must say the dynamic suspension setting was too hard for me to use for very long.
 If cornering fairly fast is important to you then the BMW is the winner.
 However if that is the case perhaps the Sport Touring bike category might be a better match than the luxury tourer category.

-Ride quality on the Honda is better than the BMW.
-Even in tour mode the BMW suspension does not ride over manhole covers or bumps as good as the Honda which delivers a magic carpet ride.
+Ride quality on the Honda is a little better than the BMW.
+Even in tour mode the BMW front suspension does not ride over manhole covers or bumps as good as the unique front suspension of the Honda which delivers a magic carpet ride feel.
 And that is not wallowing or spongy on the Honda, just good engineering.

 Now lets talk 6 cylinder engines which is one of the main reasons to consider these bikes.

-The BMW 1600cc inline 6 has 160hp which on paper seems like a win however the engine needs to be wound up to its higher rpm range for you to feel that and you will reach or exceed the speed limit just in first gear.
-So unless you leave the bike in 1st gear which is going to be exhausting you more likely are going to be riding around in it’s low to mid rpms as happens with most high powered bikes.
+The BMW 1600cc inline 6 has 160hp which on paper seems like a win however the engine is not a stump puller at low rpm like the Honda.
+The straight six needs to be in it’s mid range and on into higher rpm range for you to feel the power and you will reach or exceed the speed limit just in first gear.
+So unless you leave the bike in lower gears which is hardly fitting the luxury tourer class you going to be riding around in it’s low to mid rpms as happens with most high powered engines.

 The Honda delivers almost max power just off idle.
 Twist the throttle from walking pace and the engine thrusts you forward like an airliner starting its take off.
 You can access and enjoy that all the time at legal road speeds.
-For me that is a win to the Honda since I think it can be enjoyed more on highly policed Australian roads.
+For me that is a win to the Honda since I think it can be enjoyed more on highly policed Australian roads where I’d never be able to open up the BMW.

 Both sound very good while riding with standard mufflers.
 The Honda boxer 6 to me has the better sound track however that is my personal preference, you might prefer the inline 6 sound, neither will disappoint.

 Brakes are powerful on both bikes.
-The Honda required less pressure applied to the lever and felt almost like it had power assisted brakes which I liked a lot.
+The Honda required less pressure applied to the lever and felt almost like it had power assisted brakes which I liked a lot but that could just be down to new pads or something and neither needed a lot of braking pressure applied to pull up quick.

-Suspension adjustment on the BMW can be done electronically but not on the Honda (bagger version).
+Suspension on the BMW is dynamic and adjustment on the BMW can all be done electronically but nothing on the Honda (bagger version).
+That’s a big win to the BMW.

-The aerodynamics of the BMW were lousy for me.
+The aerodynamics of the BMW were not good for me.
 Unless the screen was fully upright where I am looking through it there was wind hitting my helmet and around back of my neck trying to get down my jacket.
-Similarly the lower fairing does next to nothing and there is considerable air being directed at my legs and trying to get up my pants.
+Similarly the lower fairing did not direct air around my legs well.
 Aftermarket screen might help but the design of the screen mechanism lifting at the rear seems limiting compared to screens that slide up.

 The Honda bagger version I rode had the touring screen fitted.
-I would have preferred the regular shorter screen as it was hot couple of days in traffic.
-But no problems with aerodynamics the touring screen in its lowered position worked excellent and the short screen raised would be about same position.
+I would have preferred the regular shorter screen as the larger screen was too much couple of days in traffic.
+No problems with aerodynamics the touring screen in its lowered position worked well enough and the short screen raised would be about same position.

 Luggage is central locking on both and I could fit my helmet in the BMW side cases but not in it’s top box.
 The Honda side cases are smaller and will not fit my helmet.
 I rode the bagger so cannot compare top boxes.